ranwez/GeneModelTransfer/README.md

 ## Nextflow
-LRRtransfert.nf requires the customization of the nextflow.config file according to your execution environment.
+lrrtransfert.nf requires the customization of the nextflow.config file according to your execution environment.
 Some *sample configuration files are provided in this repository*.
 The key parameters to specify are:
 -The job manager e.g."executor='sge"; "executor='slurm" or nothing  nothing for a local execution.
 -The number of CPU to be used (e.g. CPU=100) .
 -The container to be used to run the pipeline (i.e. the address or path to the llrtransfer.sif container).